 - Form 13: Financial Statement or Form 13.1: Financial Statement, if there have been major changes to their financial situation.

 - Form 14A: Affidavit, if there is no change or only minor changes to the last financial statement they filed.
-Your partner has to include details on any changes on the form.
+Your partner has to include details of these changes on the form.

 Fill out your forms

 You also have to fill out your own Form 17A: Case Conference Brief.
 In it you:

 - list the issues you and your partner agree on

 - list the issues you and your partner don’t agree on

 - list the issues you want to talk about at the conference and include facts you think the judge needs to know

 - include your ideas on how you and your partner can agree on the issues